 5.11.
 Governing Law.
 THIS AGREEMENT AND EACH TRANSACTION AND THE RIGHTS AND DUTIES OF THE PARTIES HEREUNDER WILL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAW OF THE STATE OF TEXAS, WITHOUT GIVING EFFECT TO PRINCIPLES OF CONFLICTS OF LAWS.

 5.12.
 Confidentiality and Promotions.
-Neither Party will disclose the terms of this Agreement or any Transaction to a third party (other than the Party's and its affiliates' employees, lenders, investors, financiers, counsel or accountants who have agreed to keep such terms confidential), except in order to comply with any Law, order, regulation or exchange rule.
+Neither Party will disclose the terms of this Agreement or any Transaction to a third party (other than the Party's and its affiliates' employees, lenders, counsel, investors, financiers or accountants who have agreed to keep such terms confidential), except in order to comply with any Law, order, regulation or exchange rule.
 Notwithstanding Section 5.10, the Parties will be entitled to seek injunctive relief in court to remedy a breach of this Section 5.12, provided that all monetary damages will be limited to actual direct damages.
 Notwithstanding the foregoing, Customer agrees that EESI or its affiliates may use Customer's name and a general description of the services provided by EESI to Customer hereunder in customer lists and other promotional or advertising materials that EESI may develop from time to time.
 Any press release regarding this Agreement or any Transaction will be on the Parties’ mutual consent and will be developed jointly by the Parties.

 5.13.
 No Third Party Beneficiaries.
 Subject to Section 5.6, nothing in this Agreement or any Transaction will provide any benefit to any third party or entitle any third party to any claim, cause of action, remedy or right of any kind, it being the intent of the Parties that this Agreement and each Transaction will not be construed as a third party beneficiary contract.

 5.14.
 Winding Up Arrangements.
 Upon expiration of the Parties' obligations under this Agreement or any Transaction, (a) any monies or other charges due and owing will be paid within sixty days; and (b) EESI will within twenty days provide written notice by mail to each Utility to change the address back to Customer's address with respect to Utility Invoices, return all original Utility Invoices in EESI's possession to Customer and, for a period of sixty days, forward all Utility Invoices and other correspondence received by EESI from a Utility to Customer.
 EESI will have no liability for (x) any Utility Invoice for service provided after the expiration or termination of this Agreement or a Transaction regardless of whether such invoice was forwarded or otherwise provided by EESI to Customer or (y) any impacts upon Customer of the rate, tariff or classification with Utility of any Facility as such may have been elected by EESI prior to termination.
 All Tax, indemnity and confidentiality obligations, as well as limitations on liability, will survive the expiration or termination of this Agreement and any Transaction.
-[Does EESI intend to negotiate new deals withthe Utility if no deregulation occurs or for Utility to supply a portion of the Customer’s usage if EESI doesn’t supply all the usage under an EESI Energy Sales Option?
-In no event should EESI put any commitment in place with the Utility which last beyond the term of our transaction with EESI]